-On October 19, we will be hosting our first Dialogue & Conversation in our series about Mental Healthcare Disparities in DC at Busboys and Poets on 5th and K.
+On February 28, we will be hosting our second Dialogue & Conversation in our series about Mental Healthcare in DC at Busboys and Poets on 5th and K.

 We hope you’ll join the conversation, become an ally for change, and make a difference in our city!

 This event is FREE – please register by clicking on the button below:

 Please check back here for updates about this event or email development@McClendonCenter.org to stay connected to our latest news and information.